TheOmegaRexx/DOOM-Clone/README.md

 # Credits

-This project was inspired by and partially based on by Clear Code
+This project was inspired by and partially based on by Clear Code and this [video](https://www.youtube.com/watch?v=ECqUrT7IdqQ)

 The 3D models used in this project are sourced from [Sprite Database](https://spritedatabase.net/game/760), specifically from the game featured on the site.